 Early last year I mentioned that the Rockefeller Habits One Page Strategic Plan is too complicated, cluttered, and jargon filled.
 Answering all the questions and providing it in one page form is a great exercise but team members need something that is much more digestible.
-Well, here’s a simplified one page strategic plan that fits on one page of a Google Doc with margins set at .3 inches and a font size of 10 (Google Doc template):
+Well, here’s a simplified one page strategic plan that fits on one page of a Google Doc with margins set at .3 inches and a font size of 10 (Google Doc template and example plan):

 Core Values